 - The first bite is to satisfy the craving.

 - The second bite is to satisfy your taste buds.
-Remember to savor the taste, keep it in your mouth as long as you can.
+Remember to savor the taste; keep it in your mouth as long as possible.

 - The third bite is to say goodbye.